Greene County Youth Council

 The mission statement of the Greene County Youth Council is to nurture high school students in an interactive environment providing skills they can take back to their schools and implement in daily activities, helping them to become effective leaders in the community.

-Sponsors for the Greene County Youth Council are also sponsors of the Greene County Youth Leadership Program and include Wal-Mart Transportation, The Niswonger Foundation, Takoma Regional Hospital, Laughlin Memorial Hospital, DTR Tennessee, Inc., Greeneville Federal Bank, Life Care Center of Greeneville, Buel and Mildred Brooks Foundation, and Greeneville Light & Power System.
+Sponsors for the Greene County Youth Council are also sponsors of the Greene County Youth Leadership Program and include Wal-Mart Transportation, The Niswonger Foundation, Life Care Center of Greeneville, Greeneville Light & Power System, BTL Industries, Greene County Farm Bureau - Trey Youngblood, AMSEE, and First Horizon Bank.

-Criteria for certification to the program requires each student to perform 50 hours of community service/volunteer activities, participate in group service projects, and attend Youth Council meetings.
+Criteria for certification to the program requires each student to perform 50 hours of community service/volunteer activities and participate in group service projects.
 Members are required to perform their volunteer work individually and are given opportunities to participate in several group activities planned throughout the school year.

-The Greene County Youth Council has been the Volunteer Spirit Award winner in the high school group category for eight consecutive years.
-This award is presented annually by The Volunteer Center of Greeneville/Greene County and The Greeneville Sun.
+The Greene County Youth Council has been the Volunteer Spirit Award winner in the high school group category for twelve consecutive years.
+This award is presented annually by the Youth Builders and The Greeneville Sun.

-Past projects include Freewill Baptist Family Ministries, Embarq Coat Drive, Kids Day, Greeneville Christmas Parade, the Boys & Girls Club Halloween & Christmas parties and Thanksgiving dinner, Gifts for Kids, Feral Friends of Greene County, the Humane Society, Comcare picnic, the Parenting Fair, the Antique & Appraisal Fair, and many other civic and partnership events.
+Past projects include Kids Day, Restoration Depot, Keep Greene Beautiful events, Greeneville Christmas Parade, the Boys & Girls Club Halloween & Christmas parties and Thanksgiving dinner, Gifts for Kids, Greeneville City Schools Turkey Trot 5K and Daddy/Daughter Dance, March of Dimes Walk, library book sale and many other civic and partnership events.

 Youth Council Participants